 Saginaw County is home to a large number of multinational corporations, mid-size manufacturing companies, agricultural businesses, retailers, and startups.
 With such a diverse range of businesses growing in the area, there is opportunity in virtually all industry sectors.
-Some of our fastest growing sectors are listed below and represented by companies like Nexteer Automotive, Dow, DuPont, Hemlock Semiconductor, Morley Companies, Inc., and Star of the West Milling Company.
+Some of our fastest growing sectors are listed below and represented by companies like Nexteer Automotive, DuPont, Hemlock Semiconductor, Morley Companies, Inc., UMBRA group and Star of the West Milling Company.

 Regardless of industry type, businesses are thriving in Saginaw County due to a low cost-of-doing-business, available and affordable land, easy access to transportation routes, the popularity of Saginaw County’s tourism destinations, and a large skilled workforce.

 The Saginaw County Region has been a hub for global manufacturing leaders for more than 150 years.
 We have developed a great infrastructure for manufacturing that includes road, rail, air and water transportation, in addition to data communications and support.
 The Region also offers a powerful service and supply network.
 More importantly, though, manufacturing is part of the Region’s DNA.
 With generations of manufacturing expertise, every part of the community is in tune with the specialized needs of manufacturers.